bjeanes/gojure/README.md

 A LISP written in Go, with some design cues from Clojure.
-This is a learning tool for myself and its only initial goals are to help me learn more about language internals, lexers, parsers, compilers, and the likes.
+This is a learning tool for myself and its only initial goals are to help me learn more about Go, language internals, lexers, parsers, compilers, and the likes.

 Feel free to offer feedback, criticism, or to contribute.